History of Halifax, Nova Scotia: Capture of U.S.S. Chesapeake

 An invasion force sent from Halifax attacked Washington D.C. in 1813 in the Burning of Washington, setting the U.S. Capitol and White House ablaze.
-The leader of the force was Robert Ross, who died in the battle, was buried in Halifax.
+The leader of the force was Robert Ross, who died in the battle and was buried in Halifax.

 Early in the war, an expedition left Halifax under the Lieutenant Governor of Nova Scotia, John Coape Sherbrooke, to captured Maine.
 They renamed the new colony New Ireland, which the British held for the entirety of the war.
 The revenues which were taken from this conquest were used after the war to finance a military library in Halifax and to found Dalhousie University which is today Atlantic Canada's largest university.
 There remains a street on campus called Castine Way, named after Castine, Maine.
 The city also thrived in the War of 1812 on the large numbers of captured American ships and cargoes captured by the British navy and provincial privateers.
 The wartime boom peaked in 1814.
 Present day government landmarks such as Government House, built to house the governor, and Province House, built to house the House of Assembly, were both built during the city's peak of prosperity at the end of the War of 1812.

 Saint Mary's University was founded in 1802, originally as an elementary school.
 Saint Mary's was upgraded to a college following the establishment of Dalhousie University in 1819; both were initially located in the downtown central business district before relocating to the then-outskirts of the city in the south end near the Northwest Arm.
 Separated by only few minutes walking distance, the two schools now enjoy a friendly rivalry.